SimplyPhy/P4_WebOptimization/README.md

 2. Open index.html in your browser.
 3. To check PageSpeed Insights score:

   1.
     ```
     bash:
     $> cd /path/to/your-project-folder
     $> python -m SimpleHTTPServer 8080
     ```

   2. Download and install [ngrok](https://ngrok.com/) to the top-level of your project directory to make your local server accessible remotely.

   3. (In a seperate terminal window/tab):
     ```
     bash:
     $> cd /path/to/your-project-folder
     $> ./ngrok http 8080
     ```

   4. Copy the link provided by ngrok into the textbox at [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/)

 ___
-## Optimizations made to index.hmtl
+## Optimizations made to index.html

 - Minified HTML and CSS
 - Inlined CSS styles